Jason Clarke: Career

 Clarke has made many Australian television appearances, including Murder Call, Wildside, Home and Away, Heartbreak High, Blue Heelers, All Saints, Farscape, White Collar Blue, and Stingers.
 He played Tommy Caffee on the Showtime series Brotherhood.
-He has appeared in such films as The Human Contract, Death Race, and Rabbit-Proof Fence.
+He has appeared in such films as Rabbit-Proof Fence (2002), Death Race (2008), and The Human Contract (2008).

 Clarke played "Red" Hamilton in the 2009 film Public Enemies.
 In April 2010, he was cast in the thriller film Texas Killing Fields.
 He also played Detective Jarek Wysocki in the 2011 Fox series The Chicago Code and CIA interrogator Dan in the 2012 film Zero Dark Thirty.
 Clarke played a major role in the 2012 crime film Lawless.
 He played George Wilson in the 2013 remake of The Great Gatsby.
-Also, in 2013, he played ruthless terrorist leader Emil Stenz in White House Down.
+Also in 2013, he played ruthless terrorist leader Emil Stenz in White House Down.
 He played Malcolm in the 2014 blockbuster film Dawn of the Planet of the Apes.
 In 2015's Terminator Genisys, Clarke portrayed John Connor, and the film grossed over $440 million worldwide.
+Also in 2015, he portrayed Rob Hall in Baltasar Kormákur's Everest, based on the 1996 Mount Everest disaster, and the film grossed $203 million worldwide.
+He then had roles in films such as All I See Is You (2016), Mudbound (2017), The Man with the Iron Heart (2017), Chappaquiddick (2017), and First Man (2018).
 In 2019, Clarke starred as Louis Creed in the new adaptation of Stephen King's novel, Pet Sematary.
+In 2020, he was in the thriller The Devil All the Time.
+From 2022 to 2023, he starred in the HBO sports drama series Winning Time: The Rise of the Lakers Dynasty as former Los Angeles Lakers player turned coach Jerry West.
 In 2023 he portrayed Roger Robb in Christopher Nolan's historical epic Oppenheimer and Lieutenant Barney Greenwald in William Friedkin's The Caine Mutiny Court-Martial.